cashfit/oracle_articles/19c_RAC_install_OL9.md

 ![19c_RAC_install](<./19c_RAC_install_OL9/Jietu20191119-184214@2x.png> "Install the Grid Infrastructure") On the "Cluster Node Information" screen, click the "Add" button.
-![19c_RAC_install](<./19c_RAC_install_OL9/Jietu20191119-184312@2x.png> "Install the Grid Infrastructure") Click the "SSH Connectivity..." button and enter the password for the "oracle" user.
-Click the "Setup" button to configure SSH connectivity, and the "Test" button to test it once it is complete.
+![19c_RAC_install](<./19c_RAC_install_OL9/Jietu20191119-184312@2x.png> "Install the Grid Infrastructure") Click "Test" button to test it once it is complete.
 Once the test is complete, click the "Next" button.

+> ⚠️ **Warning**
+> the ssh equivalence setup will fail on this screen, please use manual method mentioned above, and just test it.

 Check the public and private networks are specified correctly.
-Make sure enp0s9 are used for “ASM & Private”, If the NAT interface is displayed, remember to mark it as "Do Not Use".
+Make sure enp0s8 are used for "Public", enp0s9 are used for "ASM & Private", If the NAT interface is displayed, remember to mark it as "Do Not Use".
 Click the "Next" button.
 ![19c_RAC_install](<./19c_RAC_install_OL9/Jietu20191119-184917@2x.png> "Install the Grid Infrastructure") Accept the "Use Oracle Flex ASM for storage" option by clicking the "Next" button.
 ![19c_RAC_install](<./19c_RAC_install_OL9/Jietu20191119-184858@2x.png> "Install the Grid Infrastructure")